microsoft/OMS-docker/README.md

 As a pre-requisite, docker must be running prior to this installation.
 If you have installed before running docker, please re-install OMS Agent.
 For more information about docker, please go to https://www.docker.com/.

 This set up is not for ACS Mesosphere DC/OS.
 For more information on Mesosphere DC/OS, please see [here.](https://azure.microsoft.com/en-us/documentation/services/container-service/)

+This set up provides a containerized Container Solution Agent (OMS Agent for Linux).
+If you are interested in a full OMS Agent for linux with Container Solution, please go [here.](https://github.com/Microsoft/OMS-Agent-for-Linux)

 ### To use OMS for all containers on a container host